 14. Are users maintaining a professional demeanor when using email?

-Every email your users send is statement from your company.
+Every email your users send is a statement from your company.
 Checking emails for appropriate language helps maintain the company’s reputation.

 15. Are users BCC-ing emails to personal accounts?